aturfah/5242_final_project/README.md

 pip install matplotlib==3.3.3
 ```

+#### Retrieving Kuzushiji-49 data
+See the `kuzushiji_files/` directory for more information.

 ## Quickstart
-To use the results of already trained models, run the Analysis scripts based on `results_cv.pkl` (which is the consolidated version of the the files stored in `finished_pickles/`)

-To train the models, just call `./run_pipeline.sh` which will begin training models according to `config.py`
+To train the models according to `config.py` the models and generate the output, just call `./run_pipeline.sh`

+See the Analysis Scripts section for more information on generating the output results

 ## Specifying model configuration options
 Model configuration options and the locations to save files are specified in `config.py`.
 The actual mapping to a `tf.keras` class happens in `misc.py` in the appropriate `process_<name>` function.

-## Retrieving Kuzushiji-MNIST and Kuzushiji-49 data
-See the `kuzushiji_files/` directory for more information.

 ## Training Scripts
 - `fold_balance_script.py` Ensures that folds for dataset contain similar amounts of the classes